Actindo-AG/Documentation/Magento2/Integration/01_ManageMagento2Connection.md

 #### Prerequisites

-- A Magento 2 account has been created.
+- A Magento 2 shop has been installed.
-- The integration to Actindo has been created and activated in Magento 2, go to *System > Integrations > Add New Integration*.
+- The integration to Actindo has been installed and activated in Magento 2, go to *System > Integrations > Add New Integration*.
 - The *Magento 2* plugin has been installed in the *Actindo Core1 Platform*.

 > [Info] For the *Omni-Channel* module version 4.1.0 or higher, the *Magento 2* plugin is required in at least version 4.0.0.

-[comment]: <> (Oli: Create integration in Magento 2 -> Stimmt das so?
-Klickpfad ausreichend?)

 #### Procedure